Normaliz/Normaliz/README.md

 ## Distributions

-Normaliz is available as a DEbian, Gentoo and Ubuntu package, as well as from Conda (Linux, MacOS, MS Windoes).
+Normaliz is available as a Debian, Gentoo and Ubuntu package, as well as from Conda (Linux, MacOS, MS Windows).